Your Account Your Account

 Contact Utilities and report the incident and location to 970-221-6700.
 Light & Power crews will be dispatched immediately to repair the equipment.

-- Why is there a contractor working at night?
+- Why is this work performed at night?

 The contact voltage survey will include our streetlights, which must be evaluated at night while they are active.